From happy customers

 Can I snorkel if I can’t swim well?

-While being a confident swimmer is an advantage, many tours cater to non-swimmers or weak swimmers.
-Buoyancy aids (noodles, life vests) are always provided, and options like glass-bottom boats, semi-submersibles, and underwater observatories on pontoons allow you to experience the reef without getting in the water.
+Being a confident swimmer helps, but many tours welcome non-swimmers.
+Buoyancy aids are provided, and pontoons offer glass-bottom boats, semi-submersibles, and underwater observatories to enjoy the reef without swimming.

 What is the best time of year for snorkeling?